 Ponds, Lakes, and Rivers

 Water always provides an opportunity for capturing stunning foliage reflections.
-The law of physics requires reflections to be naturally darker, but using a neutral density (ND) grad filter over the top half of the image provides more exposure to the reflection, thereby creating more balance.
+The law of physics requires reflections to be naturally darker, but using a graduated neutral density (ND) filter over the top half of the image provides more exposure to the reflection, thereby creating more balance.

 Lovely foliage colour abstracts are created in water ripples as the gentle flow disrupts and distorts them.
 A telephoto lens will hone in on the many patterns of colour created by the water’s motion.